 Break Down Your Topic

-The first step to improving your patent search experience is breaking your topic into smaller, more manageable parts.
+The first step to Improve Your Patent Search Experience in India is breaking your topic into smaller, more manageable parts.
 This can be done using keywords and synonyms and looking at different ways of describing the same thing.
 For example, if you’re looking for an algorithm that processes pages and returns them in order, consider using words like ‘filter,’ ‘sort,’ and ‘group.’

 It would help if you also considered using a dictionary or thesaurus when breaking down your topic into smaller parts to have more options available when searching for those specific words or phrases.